sul-dlss-deprecated/triannon/README.md

 ```

 #### Configure spec/internal/config/triannon.yml as specified above
-NOTE:  You probably won't need to change this file for development purposes
+NOTE:  You probably won't need to change this file - it will work with the jetty setup provided.

 ```console
 $ vi spec/internal/config/triannon.yml
 ```